 Learn and sing solfege of your favorite tunes

 We all have our favorite music, songs that we have loved since childhood.
-If you hear closely, you will find a lot of these songs have relatively simple melodies, which can be hummed easily.
-I recommend instead of just humming them, sit with any one song and figure out the solfege.
+If you listen carefully, you will find a lot of these songs have relatively simple melodies, which can be hummed easily.
+I recommend instead of just humming them, sit with any one song, and figure out the solfege.
 Once you know the solfege, sing it, as you will hum any other song.
 You can do this while walking on the street, while bathing, while driving etc. basically anywhere and everywhere.

 Practice singing at random intervals

-Doing this for a long period of time will result in the formation of strong interval relationships in your subconscious mind.
+Doing this for an extended period will result in the formation of strong interval relationships in your subconscious mind.
 This will in-turn make you consciously hear these intervals while listening to songs.
-Thus achieving better ears.
+You are thus achieving better ears.

 Singing without solfege

 Once you start getting the notes in your head, singing tunes without using solfege is a good practice.